seanrussell/swan-ghost/README.md

 ## Thanks

-Thanks to [@SethLilly](https://twitter.com/sethlilly/) for providing the inspiration for Swan with the minimal Vapor [Vapor](https://github.com/sethlilly/Vapor) theme.
+Thanks to [@SethLilly](https://twitter.com/sethlilly/) for providing the inspiration for Swan with the minimal [Vapor](https://github.com/sethlilly/Vapor) theme.